-2.4.1.4 System Cabling - The TE16 (or variations of the TE16, i.e., TE10W, TE10N) may be used with many different processor/controller combinations.
-A Massbus is used to interface a processor/controller with a TE16 magtape formatter.
-In TE10 configurations the BC17M Massbus cable is not used.
-Figures 2-6 through 2-15 show a possible system configuration for each possible combination.
-Each figure lists all cables, modules, and locations used for that system.
+2.4.1.2 System Cabling - The TE16 (or variations of the TE16, i.e., TE10W, TE10N) may be used with many different processor/controller combinations.
+Figures 2-5 through 2-14 illustrate a possible system configuration for each possible combination.
+Each illustration lists all the cables, modules, and locations used for that system.